 I design and guide meditation and personal growth practices for a range of needs and contexts.
 I do this on my own, and – more fun – with collaborators around North America.
 Here’s a list of some current projects and partners.

 The Consciousness Explorers Club

 “Being Human Takes Practice”

-I founded the not-for-profit Consciousness Explorers Club in 2011.
-We are now a 2000-person strong community of “meditators, celebrators and activators” in Toronto, and, increasingly, around the world.
-Every month my friends and I refine, invent and guide both contemplative and interactive practices for our community to explore.
+I founded the nonprofit Consciousness Explorers Club in 2011.
+We are now a very large community of “meditators, celebrators and activators” headquartered in Toronto, with CEC-inspired local groups around the world.
+Every month my friends and I curate, invent and share both contemplative and interactive social practices for our community.
 What kinds of practices?
-The CEC newsletter vault – here – has many examples; and some of the ones I’ve guided can be found here.
+The CEC vault has many examples; some of my practices can be found here.
 Our emphasis is always on exploration, play, and practical life-application.
-Our most passionate belief is every culture and tradition around the world has something to teach us about how to become more human.
-For this reason, we also emphasize humanistic, literary and artistic practices.
-Right now, we’re the process of reinventing the CEC as a global resource for grass-roots community practice.
-To follow our progress, click here.
+Our most passionate belief is every culture, tradition and practice has something to teach us about being human.
+For this reason, we also emphasize humanistic, literary and artistic approaches.
+Right now, we are in the process of reinventing the CEC as a global resource for grass-roots community practice.
+To support our progress, click here.

 “Meditation for Fidgety Skeptics”